Free help for people in business, government, nonprofits...

 And yes, the emails include offers of my products and services, but I swear they're not obnoxious or excessive.
 Hey, just because I make a living doing this stuff is no reason not to tell you how I can help.

 If you don't consider yourself a computer nerd, so much the better.
-About a third of the emails is crazytechjunk.
-But most of the rest is mushy social-major stuff like how people work together, how to know your project is already a disaster, or why gender roles are especially bad for software teams.
+About a third of the content of these emails is crazytechjunk.
+But most of the rest is normal life stuff like how people work together, how to know your project is already a disaster, or why gender roles are especially bad for software teams.

 If your project is bogging down, and everyone is dreading doing the reports, consider prioritizing the TOP THREE reports and forget about the rest in the short term.
 Maybe you could assign a junior developer, or an intern, to do the analysis reports that aren't of daily importance.
 You could even dump a segment of your database into Access once a month and let a sophsticated end user invent her own reports as she goes along.